 With so many themes available, a better design practise is to stick to a simple and minimalistic theme so that browsing is easier.

-The 6 important Pages in a Website
+5. Create 6 important Pages on a Website

 Any website should have these pages.
 With the necessary information in each and a clean menu interface for smoother navigation, these are the following: